-Karen Cohen is a member of the firm’s Real Estate and Land Use, Construction Law, and Business Transactions practices.
+Karen Cohen is a member of the firm’s Real Estate and Land Use, Architecture, Engineering and Construction Law, and Business Transactions practices.
 Karen focuses her practice on the commercial real estate industry, representing developers, individuals, and businesses in connection with land purchases and sales, due diligence, zoning analysis, the entitlement process, commercial leasing, and the preparation of deeds, easements and covenants.
 Her experience includes a prior career in architecture and a master’s degree in Real Estate Development.
 Karen’s understanding of the business and financial aspects of real estate development gives her a practical perspective that has enabled her to advocate for her clients’ interests and protect their investments.

 With a practice based in Northern Virginia, Karen has worked with clients seeking zoning advice, zoning determinations, rezonings, special use permits, and sign permits in Prince William County, Fairfax County, Loudoun County, Town of Purcellville, City of Fredericksburg and Henrico County.
 Karen has negotiated and drafted complex agreements for real estate development joint ventures, including operating agreements, tenant-in-common agreements, management agreements, lot take-down agreements, and other contracts related to the development of commercial property.
 Karen has extensive experience drafting and negotiating commercial leases for retail, industrial and office properties for both landlords and tenants in a variety of industries, including a regional health system, physicians, restaurants, contractors, retailers and trade associations.